MinKhantKyaw5006/gpa/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a typical Gatsby project.
+A quick look at the top-level files and directories you'll see in Project1-GPATracker Gatsby project.

     .
     ├── node_modules